A treatment based on scorpion venom loaded with radioactive material is being tested as a way to kill brain cancer.

 Today, Bucholz told LiveScience that a couple of patients "have seemingly had good responses," but he cautioned that it is too early to say how well the treatments might work.
-"It's a very difficult tumor," he added.

 “Malignant gliomas cannot be wholly eradicated through surgery or other currently available therapies,” Bucholz said.
 "A safe, effective treatment for malignant gliomas has the potential to increase the life expectancy of thousands of Americans suffering from this terrible disease."